maneeshrj/snake-pygame-ai/README.md

 `python3 test.py -a random reflex exactq approxq -n 5 -g`

+Note: If torchvision throws an error, make sure to activate the environment: source venv/bin/activate

 Note: DQNAgent is not included in the above list because it has a small chance of getting stuck in an infinite loop.
 The game will timeout after many steps, but this is boring to watch with graphics turned on.